The Closing: Bruce Stachenfeld

 I was at Mayer Brown Platt.
 Angelo Gordon was teamed up with a third party to buy a piece of property.
 We were buying these properties from Fuji Bank.
 The transaction closed.
 The clients were impressed.
 Once they bought the two properties, they wanted to sell the second very quickly.

 In those days, there was a tax that was effectively called the “Cuomo tax.”
 If you bought property in New York, when you sold it you would pay 10 percent of your gain to the state.
 The real estate industry hated this.
 So the clients decided I would do the work selling the property.
 There’d be a $2 million gain, which would mean a $200,000 tax.
 I came up with a structure that was pretty far-fetched to legitimately avoid the tax.
 It involved some hassles for the clients, and they didn’t really want to do it.
 I kind of badgered them into it.
 To everyone’s surprise, it worked.
-The state signed off on our structure and did not pose the tax.
+The state signed off on our structure and did not impose the tax.
 That really started out the relationship.

 You bill yourself as one of the first to structure preferred-equity deals.